 Increased GI Physician Demand

-Number of Gastroenterology Fellowship Positions
+Limited Number of GI Fellowship Positions

 Overcoming the Gastroenterologist Shortage